 Israël seconded Zurbuchen, adding that the students should remember that “Space is all about innovation and technology.
 Space is all about international collaboration.
 And also cooperation between the public and private sector.”

 Webb will blast off from the Guiana Space Centre — the world’s most modern launch base — also known as “Europe’s Spaceport.”
-Shared by Arianespace, the ESA, CNES, and Azercosmos, the spaceport is situated on the equator, which requires less energy to maneuver a spacecraft into orbit.
+Shared by Arianespace, the ESA, and CNES, the spaceport is situated on the equator, which requires less energy to maneuver a spacecraft into orbit.
 It is also near the ocean, allowing for safe disposal of debris in case of launch mishap.
 Zurbuchen shared his impressions of a recent visit, enthusing about the people, environment, and food: “It was almost like a vacation and work together.”

 After arrival by boat in French Guiana during mid-October, Webb will undergo eight weeks of preparation.
 The launch itself will last 27 minutes.
 The working life of the telescope — which will operate a million miles from earth — is a decade.